 Nancy Boatman, daughter – birth, death unknown

 Very little is known of Nancy Boatman, who filed a pension application as Claudius Boatman’s heir and daughter.
 A letter replying to her request indicates there is no pension available for adult children.
 The statements made by Nancy on the application are believed by many to be somewhat erroneous.
 Some family histories indicate Nancy Boatman married William Neville.
 There is some doubt that Nancy was actually a daughter of Claudius and Esther, perhaps she was a daughter of Claudius, Jr. Spencer Kraybll, listed her in his “Pennsylvania’s Pine Creek Valley and Pioneer Families.”
 I would suspect that the “Neville” would be one of the Nevil/Nabel/Nable families that settled along Pine Creek.

 William Boatman, son – born 6 Mar 1787, died 3 March 1849

 William Boatman was born in 1787 in what is now McHenry Township, Lycoming county, Pennsylvania, the first white child born in the area.
-He married, possibly, Elenor Callahan and had one child and also married “Nancy” Agnes Cole and had 11 children, Claudius, John, Jane, William, Thomas, Mary, Margaret, Cornelius, Robert, Sarah and Caroline.
+He married “Nancy” Agnes Cole and had 11 children, Claudius, John, Jane, William, Thomas, Mary, Margaret, Cornelius, Robert, Sarah and Caroline.

 William is buried in Lower English Center/Calahan Cemetery, d.
 Mar 3, 1849 “aged 62 yr.” with wife, Nancy: d.
 Apr 12, 1868 “aged 80 yr.”
 “Wife of Wm.”
 Two of his children are buried there as well.